IanLondon/GravityVectorFieldGame/DEV_LOG.md

 Next priority is making a better demo, making a little level that makes more sense, tuning the masses of cubes so they push each other, and maybe refining the vector field controls so I can get it to do what I want.

 Then, upload it to GitHub and make an overview video.

+Git LFS was easy to set up, I wonder how much space this 1.2GB minimal project takes up on GitHub, if there's a lot of compression or not.

+Nice to have: I noticed that because the camera is outside the player collider box, the player at some angles will look through walls.
+That's bad!

+It would also be cool to add walking controls, detect being on the ground.
+It's tricky to walk in a physics sim if you're not kinematic.
+PID??

+The ropes are glitchy, since they swirl around so much and are narrow the restriction on launch angle for kickoff feels weird.
+Oh well, not important, that's something that could be tuned in a real game.